passaH2O/dorado/docs/source/examples/example14.rst

    >>> walk_data = dorado.routines.steady_plots(particles, 120, 'nourishment_example')

 Now that we have an existing `walk_data` dictionary, let's visualize some bulk information about the travel history.
 First, we can compute which regions of the domain were most visited by particles.
-This metric is often referred to as the `Nourishment Area <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015JF003653>`_ of a sample location, as it represents regions which are "nourished" by material from that location.
+This metric is often referred to as the `Nourishment Area` (e.g. Liang et al., 2016, doi.org/10.1002/2015JF003653) of a sample location, as it represents regions which are "nourished" by material from that location.
 We can compute how frequently cells were visited by particles using the `nourishment_area` function, and visualize the results using the `show_nourishment_area` routine.

 .. doctest::